 Companies have to re-learn how they communicate with customers and pivot away from a one-to-many style and embrace a one-to-one approach.
 This starts by realising that companies must adopt an omnichannel perspective.

 Today, customers expect their suppliers to be “always-on” and available to solve problems quickly and seamlessly.
 They expect a well-designed and efficient online help center which includes a live chat option.
 Customers also want to be able to communicate via dedicated mobile apps.
 But it also wants to communicate effectively in the mobile version, better if through dedicated apps.
-Today, 44% of Italian companies have developed apps for Android and iOS.

 Finally, many customers want to communicate with companies through social networks, a channel which requires constant management to make sure that issues brought forward by customers are resolved quickly and efficiently.
 Otherwise, an unaddressed customer issue could go viral, with potentially disastrous consequences for brand reputation.